 The range of styles and scenes in this exhibition offers an original perspective on life in St. George’s in the 20th century.
 George Ault’s spare modernist style and David Putnam Brinley’s bold flattened shapes depicting vernacular architecture are complimented by Norman Black and Clarence Scott White’s light infused canvases, which capture the tranquillity of the town’s lovely lanes.
 Donald Kirkpatrick’s depiction of a group exploring the Unfinished Church and Emma Macrae’s Sunday scene at St. Peter’s Church highlight landmark sights, which are emblematic of St. George’s historical significance and architectural beauty.
 The rich array of artworks encapsulates the charm, picturesque views and leisurely air which continue to characterise St. George’s today.

-This exhibition was curated by Alice Moniz as part of the Bermuda National Gallery’s internship programme.
+This exhibition, which was curated by Alice Moniz as part of the Bermuda National Gallery’s internship programme, is on display in the Ondaatje Wing through to the end of the year.
 For more information about the internship programme and other opportunities here at BNG please visit our Education page.